Cruiser Racing

 What is the next step?

 You might find the downwind legs a bit slow under just white sails, so you want the extra excitement of using a cruising chute or even a spinnaker to speed things up.
 This in turn leads to needing extra crew to handle the extra sails and you might even want to practice a bit.
-This would mean you move up to class 2.

 Where does it end?